Iowa Periodicity Schedule

 Fluoride Use

 AAP recommends fluoride varnish.
 See AAP Dentistry Policies and Guidelines on the use of fluoride and prevention of early childhood caries.
-Once teeth are present, fluoride varnish may be applied to all children every 3-6 months in the primary care or dental office.
+Once teeth are present, fluoride varnish may be applied to all children every 3-6 months, from 6 months to 21 years old, in the primary care or dental office.
 Indications for fluoride use are noted in Fluoride Use in Caries Prevention in the Primary Care Setting.

 Iowa Medicaid reimburses physicians and nurse practitioners for application of fluoride varnish in conjunction with an EPSDT screening.
 This I-Smile flyer includes information about available training for providers and clinic staff, as well as guidelines, and billing and reimbursement information.